-It would be hard if not almost impossible to imagine Maramures without its tall wooden churches rising proudly above the houses of their traditional villages, quietly, but firmly announcing the visitors they’ve reached the land where people’s faith in God stood strong for centuries.
+It would be hard if not almost impossible to imagine Maramures without its tall wooden churches rising proudly above the houses of their traditional villages, quietly announcing the visitors they’ve reached the land where people’s faith in God stood strong for centuries.

 Built from pine and fir, the Upper Church of Ieud sparked several controversies as different theories were advanced regarding its construction date.
-While some believe it was built in 1364, being, therefore, the oldest church of Maramures, other historians suggest the 17th century.
-The oldest document written in Romanian, the Codex of Ieud, dating from 1391 was discovered in the attic of the church.
-In the same village, you can visit the largest wooden church in Romania, also known as the ‘wooden cathedral’ or the Lower Church of Ieud, built in 1718 after the Tatar invasion.
+While some believe it was built in 1364, being the oldest church of Maramures, other historians suggest the 17th century.
+The oldest document written in Romanian, the Codex of Ieud dating from 1391, was discovered in the attic of the church.
+In the same village, you can visit the largest wooden church in Romania, also known as the ‘wooden cathedral’ or the Lower Church of Ieud from 1718.

-Built from oak in 1643, the church of Budesti displays impressing paintings done around 1760, a unique collection of 15th-century wooden icons painted on both sides, an important collection of glass painted icons, but also the coat of legendary outlaw Pintea the Brave.
+Built from oak in 1643, the church of Budesti displays impressive paintings done around 1760, a unique collection of 15th-century wooden icons painted on both sides, an important collection of glass painted icons but also the coat of legendary outlaw Pintea the Brave.

 Thirty-eight meters tall, this church has several distinctive elements like the arrangement of the main belfry, surrounded by four smaller turrets, and the 14 pillars that support the tall double roof.

 The wooden church from Surdesti is without a doubt one of the most renowned tourist attractions in Romania.
-Its imposing 72 meters makes it one of the highest oak buildings in the world and the second highest wooden church in Romania and Europe.
-Built around 1721, by the artisan Toma Macarie, this UNESCO Heritage Site is considered to be one of the best representations of this architectural style unique to the region of Maramures.
+Its imposing 72 meters makes it one of the highest oak buildings in the world and the second-highest wooden church in Romania and Europe.
+Built around 1721, by the artisan Toma Macarie, this UNESCO Site is one of the best representations of this architectural style unique to the region of Maramures.

-The wooden church from Desesti was built in 1770, after the first church burned during the Tatar invasion from 1717.
-The interior paintings done in 1780 are well-preserved, illustrating classical Biblical themes, but adding also some particular scenes.
+The wooden church from Desesti was built in 1770 after the first church burned during the Tatar invasion in 1717.
+The interior paintings done in 1780 are well-preserved, illustrating classical Biblical themes but adding also some particular scenes.

 The church has several distinctive elements like the two rows of windows or the vaulted roof, unique in Maramures.
 Even today, this wooden church is the only church in Plopis, regularly used for all the religious activities of the village.

 Built in 1633, this wooden church survived the Tatar invasion in 1717 that destroyed many other religious monuments in the region of Maramures.
-The church from Rogoz differentiates itself through its asymmetrical roof, the northern larger side being designed to protect the people standing outside during the religious service.
-This part of the roof also covers the ‘elders’ table’, where the rich families of the village had assigned seats, their named being carved on the wall of the church.
+The church from Rogoz differentiates itself through its asymmetrical roof as the northern larger side is designed to protect the people standing outside during the religious service.
+This part of the roof also covers the ‘elders’ table’, where the rich families of the village had assigned seats, their names being carved on the wall of the church.

-You’ll need around 2-3 days to discover the wooden churches of Maramures, but take into consideration that you’ll find many other fascinating attractions along the way.
+You’ll need at least one weekend to discover the wooden churches of Maramures but take into consideration that you’ll find many other fascinating attractions along the way.
 It’s better to plan an entire vacation here, but be sure to book an authentic local guest house to discover the famous hospitality of Maramures.